 A fundamental decision that you will be required to make in order to set up a company in Alaska is the type or form of business organization to register.
 In the state of Alaska, the different forms of businesses you can choose from include General Partnership, Sole Proprietorship, Business Corporation, Limited Liability Company (LLC), and Limited Partnership (LP).

 If you are thinking that a company Incorporation in Alaska might be a tough process then the best way to understand the process is through the following:

-In order to reserve or register business name, you will need to follow certain rules like the name should be “distinguishable” and name restrictions should be avoided.
-You can register business name online or by sending mail to the Department of Commerce, Community and Economic Development Division of Corporations, Business and Professional Licensing along with the fee.
+In order to reserve or register a business name, you will need to follow certain rules like the name should be “distinguishable” and name restrictions should be avoided.
+You can register business name online or by sending mail to the Department of Commerce, Community and Economic Development Division of Corporations, Business and Professional Licensing along with the prescribed fee.

 - Choose a Registered Agent: According to Alaska Statutes-AK Stat § 10.06.150 (through 27th Leg Sess 2012), in order to initiate company Incorporation in Alaska, you will be required to continuously maintain a Registered Agent.
-We are one of the respected Registered Agents in Alaska and will be responsible towards initiating the processing of your “Articles of Incorporation” for Domestic Corporations and “Certificate of Authority” for Foreign Corporations.
+We are one of the respected Registered Agents in Alaska and will be responsible for initiating the processing of your “Articles of Incorporation” for Domestic Corporations and “Certificate of Authority” for Foreign Corporations.